 c.
 Marine Option: A limited number of Scholarship or College Program slots are available for students who wish to enter the NROTC Program as Marine Corps option midshipmen.
-For others who may decide on a Marine Corps commission
+For others who may decide on a Marine Corps commission after joining NROTC, transferring to the Marine Option will result in a modification of the curriculum and the final summer training period.

-- after joining NROTC, transferring to the Marine Option will result in a modification of the curriculum and the final summer training period. - d.
-Nurse Option: A scholarship is available to students interested in pursuing a Bachelors of Science degree in Nursing (BSN).
-If selected, the student must major in a nursing degree program.
-Upon graduation, Nurse NROTC Scholarship Program students commission as regular officers in the Navy Nurse Corps. - 2.
-Officer Candidates.
-Students who are currently enlisted in the United States Navy and were selected to the Seaman to Admiral-21 (STA-21) Program are assigned to NROTC units upon completion of Officer Candidate School.
+2. Officer Candidates.
+Students who are currently enlisted in the United States Navy and were selected to the Seaman to Admiral-21 (STA-21) Program are assigned to NROTC units upon completion of the Naval Science Institute.
 These students wear a uniform similar to that of a midshipmen and are referred to as "Officer Candidate (OC)."
 They must complete their degree requirements within three years.
 OCs receive full Active Duty pay, allowances, and benefits according to their current enlisted pay grade, and \$10,000 per year toward tuition expenses.
 Since Fall 2009, Officer Candidates are authorized to use the GI Bill to cover additional tuition that exceeds that of the STA-21 stipend of \$10,000.